 Save and reload your development server CKAN will take any additional keys from the resource schema and save them the its extras field.
-The templates will automatically check this field and display them in the resource read page.
+The templates will automatically check this field and display them in the resource_read page.

-Sorting by custom fields on the dataset search page
+6.5.5 Sorting by custom fields on the dataset search page

-Now that we've added our custom field, we can customize the CKAN web front end search page to sort datasets by our custom field.
-Add a new file called ckanext-extrafields/ckanext/extrafields/templates/package/search.html containing:
+front Now that we've added our custom field, we can customize the CKAN called to sort datasets by our custom field.
+Add a ckanext-extrafields/ckanext/extrafields/templates/package/search.html containing: